Heart of the Jaguar

 Campbell retraces this journey across continents and centuries, from ancient temples and the myths of Indigenous peoples to today’s jaguar preserves, where scientists, community leaders, and activists continue the fight against poaching, deforestation, and climate change.
 Both a sweeping history and an intimate portrait of devotion, Heart of the Jaguar celebrates the people and places keeping alive the spirit of the most charismatic of the big cats—ensuring that the jaguar will always have a home in the wild.

-Preorder Heart of the Jaguar
+Order Heart of the Jaguar

 Barnes and Noble | Amazon | Google Play | Apple iBooks | Bookshop | Norton